seeingterra/echo-tts/README.md

 ## Original README (upstream project)

 > The following is the modified original README content from the upstream
-> `jordand/echo-tts` repository, preserved here for reference.
+> `jordand/echo-tts` repository, partially preserved here for reference.

 ## Responsible Use